Jack Gray-Spence

-John Alfred Gray-Spence (1910-1992) was an Australian rugby league and rugby union player from the 1930s and 1940s.
+John Alfred Gray-Spence (9 February 1910 – 5 May 1992) was an Australian rugby league and rugby union player from the 1930s and 1940s.

 Jack Grey-Spence was a brilliant winger for the Sydney University rugby league team.
 He played two seasons with them in 1933–1934, and Gray-Spence was the NSWRFL top try scorer in 1933.
 He moved to St George Dragons in 1935 before retiring from rugby league.

-Jack switched to rugby and played for St. George and Randwick rugby union clubs into the 1940s.
+Gray-Spence, like his brother Jim, retained his amateur status while playing rugby league.
+They both successfully applied to be reinstated to play rugby union in 1936.
+They played for Randwick in 1936, and became residentially qualified for St George in 1937.
 He also represented New South Wales in Rugby.

 Jack Grey-Spence died on 5 May 1992, aged 82.